ghb24/NECI_STABLE/documentation/sphinx_src_build/source/input/logging.rst

     ones which are successfully spawned).
 For this one, the contibution to the energy is actually 1/Prob of generating.
     SPAWNENERGYHIST - this is the histogram of all successfully spawned particles.
 All these histograms are normalized to one before printing out.
+    Also now, the off-diagonal matrix elements are histogrammed.
+OffDiagBinRange is a real input parameter which indicates the range of the bins and OffDiagMax is the maximum matrix element to histogram.
+The doubles and singles will be done seperately, as are the accepted spawns and total spawns.
+Therefore, four files are produced - SINGLESHIST, ATTEMPTSINGLESHIST, DOUBLESHIST, ATTEMPTDOUBLESHIST.
+Again, these are normalized and the ATTEMPT files histogram proportionally to 1/probability of generating the excitation.

 **AUTOCORR** [NoACDets(2)] [NoACDets(3)] [NoACDets(4)]
     This is a parallel FCIMC option.
 It will output the histogrammed occupation number for certain